Emilyzhang24/AIoT_Course_public/Lab2/Lab2_Submission.md

 ```

-### P1-Q6.
-Is theoretical model complexity alone sufficient for selecting an edge-AI model?
+### P1-Q5.
+Based on your results, is theoretical model complexity alone sufficient for selecting an edge-AI model?

-Explain:
+Explain using your measurements.

 ```text